-Drone Swarm Pollinator Failure: A 3D Technical Analysis
+Drone Swarm Pollinator Failure: A Technical 3D Analysis

-Published on May 05, 2026 | Translated from Spanish
+Published on May 12, 2026 | Translated from Spanish

-A swarm of pollinator micro-drones destroyed an experimental crop after a catastrophic malfunction.
+A swarm of pollinator micro-drones has destroyed an experimental crop after a catastrophic malfunction.
 The 3D reconstruction of the incident, using tools like RealityCapture and 3ds Max, allows for analyzing flight trajectories and proximity sensor data.
 This case exposes critical vulnerabilities in intensive crop automation, where coordination between robots is essential to avoid collisions and ensure effective pollination.

 Trajectory and sensor simulation in V-REP and Gazebo 🤖

 To understand the failure, it is necessary to model the swarm's behavior in robotic simulation environments.
-V-REP allows recreating the flight physics of micro-drones and programming obstacle avoidance algorithms based on ultrasonic or LiDAR sensors.
-Gazebo, for its part, offers a more realistic environment for testing the interaction between multiple agents and the crop.
+V-REP allows recreating the flight physics of micro-drones and programming obstacle avoidance algorithms based on ultrasonic sensors or LiDAR.
+Gazebo, for its part, offers a more realistic environment for testing interaction between multiple agents and the crop.
 In this case, the 3D reconstruction suggests that an error in the calibration of the proximity sensors caused a desynchronization in the swarm, leading the drones to collide with each other and with the plants, instead of pollinating them.

 Lessons for agricultural robotics 🌱